Updated April 2025

 Q: Do you share your Christian faith with clients?

-A: PCC-affiliated centres identify as Christian organizations.
-We follow a permission-based approach for all support provided.
+A: Pregnancy Care Canada and our affiliated centres identify as Christian organizations.
+For all support provided, we follow a permission-based approach.
 Whether sharing information about pregnancy options or having a spiritual discussion, we ask for permission first and let the client decide.

 We acknowledge that everyone has practical, emotional, and spiritual needs, so we provide holistic, comprehensive care to individuals dealing with an unexpected pregnancy.
-Comprehensive care may include helping with practical needs (such as material supports and education resources), providing emotional support (encouragement), as well as addressing the spiritual needs of an individual (offering to pray).
+Comprehensive care may include helping with practical needs (such as material supports and education resources), providing emotional support (being a source of encouragement), as well as addressing the spiritual needs of an individual (offering to pray for someone).

 Q: What is your position regarding political activism?